 - What else would you like us to know?

 On a longer cadence (quarterly, semiannually, or annually), surveys can be more detailed.
+Please don’t overlook this when looking to measure employee experience.

 The process perspective